post-opulence/birdnest-backend/README.md

 This is the backend for my [birdnest](https://github.com/post-opulence/birdnest) project.
 It's built with Javascript and runs on Node.js.
 More information regarding this project can be found [here](https://web.archive.org/web/20221220105911/https://assignments.reaktor.com/birdnest/).
-It is currently self-hosted on Amazon Lightsail.
+It is currently hosted on Amazon Lightsail.

 ## Description